 The reason is that we believe our personal analysis above all else.
 If we believe a person is suspicious or dangerous, we will cling to that belief.
 If we believe a person is weak or helpless, we will continue to see them that way.
 What other people say about them—and even what they say about themselves—will have to be tested against our strong impressions.
 We believe ourselves first and foremost.

 Writers, take note!
-Your readers will do this with your characters, and you need to make sure their first impressions are accurate.
+Your readers will do this with your characters, so you need to make sure their first impressions are accurate.
 If not, they will cling to their own interpretations, and when you write something that doesn’t fit, they will reject it.

 What impression do you get from this?